 Here again, we don’t know what’s lurking in our home-canned bacon.
 I highly recommend you don’t can bacon at home.
 Here’s the deal, I love bacon.
 Doesn’t everything taste better with bacon in it?
 My husband and I have been eating BLTs for years with the tomatoes out of our garden.

-The only bacon inventory on my food storage shelves are four cans of professionally processed cooked Yoder’s Bacon.
+The only bacon inventory on my food storage shelves is four cans of professionally processed cooked Yoder’s Bacon.
 They will be used for a treat if we are without power for weeks.
 It’s way too expensive per pound to store much more.

 I bought six cans of canned bacon from Yoder’s.
 I taught a class with one can and did a post with the other can.
 I compared the price of precooked bacon from Costco and one can of Yoder’s: Yoder’s Bacon & Ova Easy Eggs by Food Storage Moms.

 Yes, I freeze a few packages of bacon when it goes on sale.
 I thaw it in the refrigerator and bake it in the oven the next day.
 I line a cookie sheet with foil and spread the bacon out in single layers as well as I can.
 I bake the bacon at 400 degrees for 45-60 minutes, depending on how crispy it gets in that time period.

 I love that my stovetop stays clean by baking the bacon in the oven.
 I learned this from my daughter and her husband.
 It’s so much easier.
 Please note: I buy very thick bacon from a meat butcher or Costco, so if your bacon is thinly sliced, cut the cooking time in half.
 Yoder’s bacon: Yoders Canned Fully Cooked Bacon (currently unavailable).
 It’s very popular and sells out fast, but hopefully, we can get it again, when they have another shipment.